Creating sections and sub-categories

 How many categories should I create?

-Don’t add too many categories as it can drive users to use channel level opt-outs.
 Keep your category structure simple and focused on the most important notification types.
+Here are some guidelines:

-My user has opted out of all categories, but they are still receiving promotional notifications
+My user has opted out of all categories, but they are still receiving notifications

-My user has opted out of all categories, but they are still receiving promotional notifications
+My user has opted out of all categories, but they are still receiving notifications

-How to show users only the categories relevant to their role?
+How do I show users only the categories relevant to their role or department?

-How to show users only the categories relevant to their role?
+How do I show users only the categories relevant to their role or department?

 Related documentation